The Grand Canyon of the South

 Daniel Boone is credited with discovering The Breaks in 1767 as he attempted to find ever-improved trails into Kentucky and the Ohio River Valley beyond.
 Passes through these rugged mountains were called "breaks" by early settlers.

 The 4,500-acre park features an Olympic-size pool, a 12-acre lake with paddleboats and fishing, hiking trails, horseback riding, mountain biking, picnic areas, camping and cabin areas, a lodge, restaurant and amphitheater.

 Mountain Drive for Music

 Your adventure in the rugged Appalachian Mountains can include a driving tour over Cumberland Mountain on a self-guided 19-mile tour.
 And while you're still in Dickenson County, be sure to see the Ralph Stanley Museum & Traditional Music Center.
-Dr. Ralph was born in the county and still lives there.
+Dr. Ralph was born in the county.
 His popular music festival takes place every last weekend in May at the Stanley Homeplace and is part of The Crooked Road, Virginia's Heritage Music Trail.